kanak-attack-manoa/kanak-attack-manoa.github.io/index.md

 ## Milestones
 * In Milestone 1, we created the landing page, deployed to Digital Ocean, and created four mockup pages.
 We also have two pages that read/write to the database.
 Our latest updates have also been deployed to Digital Ocean.
 (Finished) [M1 Project Board](https://github.com/kanak-attack-manoa/kanak-attack-manoa/projects/1)
-* In Milestone 2, we will improve the quality of our application.
-We plan on implementing a User page, and having our pages read and write from the database.
-(In progress) [M2 Project Board](https://github.com/kanak-attack-manoa/kanak-attack-manoa/projects/2)
+* In Milestone 2, we improved the quality of our application.
+We have our pages read and write from the database.
+Our application allows the user to select a vendor in the vendor page and see their menu.
+Using TestCafe, we also implemented the testing of the availability of all pages, whether it be displaying the page or filling out a form with legal inputs.
+(Finished) [M2 Project Board](https://github.com/kanak-attack-manoa/kanak-attack-manoa/projects/2)
 * In Milestone 3, we will improve our app even more with user/vendor/admin specific options.
-Testing and searching keywords of the database should be fully functional by Milestone 3 (In Progress) [M3 Project Board](https://github.com/kanak-attack-manoa/kanak-attack-manoa/projects/3)
+Testing and searching keywords of the database should be fully functional by Milestone 3.
+(In Progress) [M3 Project Board](https://github.com/kanak-attack-manoa/kanak-attack-manoa/projects/3)

 ## Developer Guide